 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you might assume, older air conditioners more often have leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+If this sounds like a case study on supply and demand, then you are correct.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Prices have only increased due to scarcity.

-Recall that in order to buy R22, you must be an EPA-certified technician.
+Recall that in order to purchase R22, you must be an EPA-certified technician.
 So, the average homeowner isn’t able to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which increases expenses.
-This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how does this impact you?